-A lattice mast was considered a design alternative for the following reasons:
+A Tree mast was considered a design alternative for the following reasons:

-- The design will be able to hold the necessary required equipment for now.

-- A lattice mast will not blend in with the surroundings and would be more costly to construct.
+- The design will be able to hold the necessary required equipment for now. - A tree mast will blend in with the surroundings due to the presence of tall/mature trees on site.

-A lattice mast was not considered because:
+A Tree mast was not considered because:

-- It may not hold as much equipment as tree mast if future demand requires additional equipment.

-- A lattice mast will be more expensive to construct than a monopole type mast. - A lattice mast will have a higher visual impact than a tree mast or monopole type mast.
+- It may not hold as much equipment as a monopole mast if future demand requires additional equipment. - A tree mast will be more expansive to construct than a lattice type mast.